logo

 2. Comprehensive equipment inspections

 At Makana, our inspection experts, with over 10 years of experience, conduct a thorough inspection of each machine based on 75+ checkpoints.
 This includes the hour meter, engine performance, hydraulic systems, and overall wear.
+We document every detail with high-resolution images, detailed reports, and operational videos, all handled by the Makana team without relying on any external parties.

 3. Multiple methods to verify working hours of heavy machines